VerKnowSys/sofin/README.markdown

   system wide software installation (/Software/)
 * By default Sofin verbosity is limited to minimum.
 More detailed information is written to LOG file.
   (located in /Software/.cache/install.log by default or /Users/USER_NAME/.cache/install.log)
+* Exports.
+Each app has own ROOT_DIR/exports/ with symlinks to exported software.
+Exported software are just simple symlinks, used to generate PATH environment variable.

 ## Examples: